publiccodenet/about/organization/annual-reports/annual-report-2021.md

 #### Better tools for our community and ourselves

-* We published our operations handbook!
+* We published our operations handbook.
 [Explore how we manage](https://about.publiccode.net/activities/) our finances, procurement, office, tools, staff, and staff information.
-When we published this, we expected it would be a helpful resource for anyone running a similar sized NGO, either in the Netherlands or abroad.
+When we published this, we hoped it would be a helpful resource for anyone running a similar sized NGO, either in the Netherlands or abroad, and heard back that it was!
-* By building on a Wikimedia tool, we created a [ticketmaster system for Jitsi Meet](https://github.com/publiccodenet/jitsi-community).
+* Building on a Wikimedia tool, we created a [ticketmaster system for Jitsi Meet](https://github.com/publiccodenet/jitsi-community).
 This way we can offer codebase communities a video call tool that they can administer themselves that is fully open source, respects privacy and doesn't require the contributors of the community to download and install software locally.
-* In April, we opened up our [Nextcloud](https://collaboration.publiccode.net/) instance for our community.
+* In April, we opened up our [Nextcloud](https://collaboration.publiccode.net/) instance to our community.
 They can use ONLYOFFICE to collaborate on office documents in real-time, or use it for secure file sharing.
+This solves specific collaboration obstacles the stewards encountered.
 * We started to use the open source web analytics tool Plausible to learn how our websites are used.
 It’s privacy-friendly and GDPR-compliant.
 For increased transparency, [the analytics are publicly available](https://plausible.io/publiccode.net).
-* We worked with our designer Ryan Conlan to add new templates and functionality to publiccode.net, and adopted a new social media management tool (Planable)
+* We worked with our designer Ryan Conlan to add new templates and functionality to publiccode.net, and adopted a new social media management tool (Planable).

 ### The Standard for Public Code

 In 2021, the Standard continued to prove its value to public code communities.
-Developers from three codebases have worked with Foundation for Public Code stewards to evaluate their codebases with the Standard.
-Additionally, the stewards have discussed the self evaluations performed by developers of two other codebases.
-Responding to community requests, we established a process for unofficial community translations of the Standard into other languages.
-It is already translated into Spanish.
+Developers from three codebases worked with Foundation for Public Code stewards to evaluate their codebases with the Standard.
+Additionally, the stewards  discussed the self evaluations performed by developers of two other codebases.
+Responding to community requests, we established a [process for unofficial community translations of the Standard](https://publiccodenet.github.io/community-translations-standard/README.html) into other languages.
+It is already [translated into Spanish](https://publiccodenet.github.io/community-translations-standard/es/).

-In July, it was recognized as [Digital Public Goods](https://digitalpublicgoods.net/) by the Digital Public Goods Alliance, a multi-stakeholder initiative endorsed by the United Nations Secretary-General’s Roadmap for Digital Cooperation.
+In July, the Standard for Public Code was recognized as a [Digital Public Goods](https://digitalpublicgoods.net/) by the Digital Public Goods Alliance, a multi-stakeholder initiative endorsed by the United Nations Secretary-General’s Roadmap for Digital Cooperation.

 8 contributors made improvements, leading to [2 new versions](https://standard.publiccode.net/CHANGELOG.html#version-022) being released during the year.

-Our monthly Standard community calls attracted 15 participants.
+[Our monthly Standard community calls](https://about.publiccode.net) attracted 15 participants.
 From May, we also developed the practice of monthly public standard backlog pruning, to ensure the Standard continues to evolve and become more helpful.

 ### Members and partners